Are you applying for a life insurance policy? Are you nervous about your application’s medical questions, or worse, your medical exam?

 Life Insurance Medical Questions: An Overview

-Life insurance companies look into your health to see if you are healthy enough to qualify for coverage.
+Life insurance companies examine your health to determine whether you are healthy enough to qualify for coverage.
 By asking about your medical history, current health, and family medical history, the insurer can better understand your overall health and determine whether you are likely to pass away within the policy term.

 What Is Asked

-For whole life insurance policies, you can expect to be asked about your medical history, including any conditions you have been treated for and whether you have any ongoing health issues.
+For whole life insurance policies, you can be asked about your medical history, including any conditions you have been treated for and whether you have any ongoing health issues.

 You will also be asked about your family medical history, which can predict your health risks.
-The insurer may also ask about your current fitness and lifestyle, which can also affect your health.
+The insurer may also ask about your fitness and lifestyle, which can affect your health.

 How To Prepare